Augmentous/LifeCam-Server/README.md

 # * cron-like thumbnail refresh so the client doesn't feel it
 # * support multiple date styles
 # * support pulling images for the scroller from older dates.
-* support multiple users on different unix users on one apache user with a ?user= style switch or soemhting.
+# * support multiple users on different unix users on one apache user with a ?user= style switch or soemhting.
+* 4-up live view to see what everyone is doing
+* spacing between images to convey time dilation

 Changes:
 11-04-2012a: